Seahawks cornerback Riq Woolen unlikely to play vs. Panthers with chest injury

 Carroll said tight end Noah Fant also “took a shot” in the game but was expected to practice Wednesday.

-Russell, listed at 6-3, 250, signed with the Eagles last spring as an undrafted free agent out of Colorado, where he caught 67 passes for 799 yards and three touchdowns in his career.
+Russell, listed at 6-3, 250 pounds, signed with the Eagles last spring as an undrafted free agent out of Colorado, where he caught 67 passes for 799 yards and three touchdowns in his career.

-Seattle releases Tyreke Smith, puts Mike Morris to IR
+Seattle releases Tyreke Smith, puts Mike Morris on IR

 To make room for Burns and Russell, Seattle released second-year linebacker Tyreke Smith and put rookie defensive lineman Mike Morris on the injured reserve, with Carroll revealing he will miss the rest of the season due to a shoulder surgery.